4. Lowrise Residential Title 24

 For conventional ductless heat pumps (mini-split, multi-split VRF systems) the CEC Compliance Manager simulates these as a system equivalent to the standard minimum efficiency split system A/C with a fully ducted system in the attic, thus affording no credit

-You will see the VCHP on the CF1R under HERS Feature Summary, and a new section “Variable capacity heat pump compliance option – HERS Verification” on the CF1R, including a comprehensive list of HERS measures for verification.
+You will see the VCHP verification criteria on the CF1R under HERS Feature Summary, and a new section “Variable capacity heat pump compliance option – HERS Verification” on the CF1R, including a comprehensive list of HERS measures for verification.
 Our sample file Res Mini-split demonstrates this feature.

 Appendix B of the VCHP staff report is entitled VCHP Compliance Credit—Eligibility Verification Protocols.
 This document describes the criteria to be met and is available from the newly established CEC website dedicated to VCHP.